projf/projf-explore/lib/graphics/README.md

 Drawing order or direction may differ from the order coordinates are given;
 for example, drawing doesn't necesserily begin from `(x0,y0)`.

+## SystemVerilog?

+These modules use a little SystemVerilog to make Verilog more pleasant, see the main [Library README](../README.md#systemverilog) for details.